pluffohman/CalculatorSFML/README.md

 ## Conclusion

-In my opinion, this project is quite an ineresting and it really helped me to learn more about SFML and object oriented programming.
+In my opinion, this project is quite ineresting and it really helped me to learn more about SFML and object oriented programming.